abeyko/magnetic-fish-spectacular/README.md

 * PETER - Plays video games and probably needs glasses because he squints all the time.

-* RUFUS - Wears his glasses but does his own repairs on them.
+* RUFUS - Wears his glasses and does his own repairs on them.

-* MARGARET - just finished her masters in business analysis and vacations with her family in Bermuda.
+* MARGARET - Just finished her masters in business analysis and vacations with her family in Bermuda.

 * LORD SCENTURIO - A frog god with weather magic and mad SkeeBall skills.

-* PORTIA - likes planning parties and kareoke but she doesn't like drinking beer.
+* PORTIA - Likes planning parties and kareoke but she doesn't like drinking beer.
 She does like wearing pink.

 <h2>TEAM:</h2>